xvii. Provisions and contingent liabilities

 1. Used a single discounting rate to a portfolio of leases with reasonably same characteristics.

-2. Applied short term leases exemptions to leases with lease term that ends within 12 months at the date on initial application.
+2. Applied short term lease exemptions to leases with lease term that ends within twelve months at the date on initial application.

-3. Excluded the initial direct cost from the measurement of the Right of use of asset at the date of initial application.
-Lease Liabilities
+3. Excluded the initial direct cost from the measurement of the right of use of asset at the date of initial application.

 The Company recognises a lease liability measured at the present value of all the remaining lease payments, discounted using the Company's incremental borrowing rate.